joshlong-attic/bootiful-azure-article/bootiful-azure/README.md

 }
 ```

 Pretty straightforward right?
-We send a messasge, and we get a message.
-If you've ever done any work with messaging technoogies you might find the lack of mention of any sort of _destination_ - the topic or queue name - a bit puzzling.
-Remember that this all lives in the properties (such as those in your `application.properties` file) and is used when auto-configuring the `ITopicClient` and `ISubscriptionClient`.
-If you want to send messages or consume messages from multiple destinations, simply define the relevant beans yourself and make sure to _not_ specify `azure.service-bus.connection-string` in your application's properties, otherwise the default Spring Boot autoconfiguration will kick in and try to create these beans for you.
+The meat of the classes are  in the `consume()` and `produce()` methods.
+The consumer runs first, then the producer.
+If you've ever done any work with messaging technoogies you might find the lack of a mention of any sort of _destination_ - the topic or queue   - a bit puzzling.
+That configuration all lives in the properties  (such as those in your `application.properties` file) and are used when auto-configuring the `ITopicClient` and `ISubscriptionClient`.
+If you want to send messages or consume messages from multiple destinations, simply define the relevant beans yourself and make sure to _not_ specify `azure.service-bus.connection-string` in your application's properties, otherwise the default Spring Boot auto-configuration will kick in and try to create these beans for you.

 # Bootiful Azure: Object Storage Service

 Now let's turn to something a bit more... mundane.
 Something that you, ideally, won't even think about all that often.
-Applications often have storage requirements: they may need to store uploaded user content (binary data like pictures or documents), generated artifacts like PDF fils, videos, music, etc. They might want to store logs.
+Applications often have storage requirements: they may need to store uploaded user content (binary data like pictures or documents), generated artifacts like PDF files, videos, music, etc. They might want to store logs.
 It's not hard to think of things an application might want to durably store.

-These applications could use a filesystem, such as that on the local machine or a network attached filesystem like [NFS (network file system)](https://en.wikipedia.org/wiki/Network_File_System).
-I'll use NFS to generically refer to any network attached file system like Samba, NFS itself, or legacy options like DAC, FAL, etc. NFS options provide a filesystem-like interface to files, often in a hierarchical format.
-I say "like" because not all filesystems are the same.
+These applications _could_ use a filesystem, such as that on the local machine or a network attached filesystem like [NFS (network file system)](https://en.wikipedia.org/wiki/Network_File_System).
+I'll use NFS to generically refer to any network attached file system like Samba, NFS (those mounted with the NFS protocol) itself, or legacy options like DAC, FAL, etc. NFS options provide a filesystem-like interface to files, often in a hierarchical format.
+NFS options are interesting because they're like fileystems with which we're all familiar, and everybody knows how to work with filesystems, right?
+Surely, everything looks like the hierarchy expressed in Windows Explorer?
+Or macOS Finder?
+Except, they look nothing like each other...

+Come to think of it, I had to say "like" when I said that NFS options are like filesystems.
 Some support more nuanced permissions models than others.
-Some support encheoding and replication of metatadata attached to files and directories in the tree.
-Support support different speed guarantees for different operations; some filesystems might optimize for reads versus writes.
+Some support encoding and replication of metatadata attached to files and directories in the tree.
+Support support different speed guarantees for different operations; some filesystems may optimize for reads versus writes.
 Some might optimize for directory traversals.
 The client's perspective of a file read or write is different depending on the client used.
-Is a write consistent on all replication nodes immediately?
-Finally, what if the client doesn't speak POSIX?
-What if it can only speak HTTP?
-Or if it wants to speak Bittorrent for more efficient consolidation of downloads through peer-to-peer networks?
+(Is a write consistent on all replication nodes immediately?)

+Even if we assumed all the filesystems to which we wanted to write were POSIX-friendly - you could use `int open(const char *path, int flags)` or `java.io.File` - this may not be the case for our clients.
+What if the client doesn't "speak" filesystem, and would prefer to manipulate the data in some other way?
+What if the client can only speak HTTP?
+Or if it wanted to speak Bittorrent for more efficient consolidation of downloads through peer-to-peer networks?

 For these reasons, and more, Amazon Web Services introduced S3, the Simple Cloud Storage Service (get it?
 "S" times 3?
 "S3"?) which has since been something of a prevailing standard that all other cloud vendors need to support.
 For Microsoft Azure, the Object Storage Service (OSS) is the thing that provides an S3-like experience.
+It is not a POSIX filesystem.
 You can use its API directly, as we will here, but it's [also possible to use the S3Proxy to proxy writes to OSS](https://www.microsoft.com/developerblog/2016/05/22/access-azure-blob-storage-from-your-apps-using-s3-api/) using an AWS S3 client, of which there are countless!
-Microsoft Azure isn't playing catchup though.
-Furthest thing from it!
-They even offer a standalone browser called the Microsoft Azure Storage Explorer which runs, yep, on Linux, Macintosh and Windows.
+Azure's Object Storage Service truly is _boring_ which is exactly what you want when dealing with something so fundamental as persistant volumes of file-like data.
+It even offers a standalone browser called [the Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) which runs (yep!) on Linux, Macintosh and Windows.
 That standalone browser lets you interrogate OSS stores _as well as_ CosmosDB data.
 How's that for convenient?
-You can of course using the `az` CLI or the API itself.
-We're going to use the Java API and abstraction in terms of Spring.
+You can of course use the `az` CLI or the API itself.
+We're going to use the Spring integration for the Java API.

 ## Configuring Azure Object Storage Service

 * you need to create a bucket and upload a file called `cat.jpg`
 * you need to get the configuration values for `application.properties`

 ## Introducing Azure Object Storage Service into your Spring Application